jerrizj/TeachWithGif/README.md

-# Deep Learning Visualizations & Experiments
+# Transform Visualizations & Experiments

 A collection of deep learning experiments, Transformer implementations, and **interactive geometric visualizations** that reveal how neural networks transform space.